 Posts tend to be news items and new ones are created each time you have another news item.

-Media is where you can upload pictures, videos and audio files must be no bigger than 20Mb.
+Media is where you can upload pictures, videos and audio files generally no bigger than 20Mb but this can be set by your hosting company.

 Links are only used in certain themes, you can use this area to add individual website links.
 For more details read here